italiansushichef/italiansushi_main/README.md

 Development Stack
 ----
 All code is provided on GitHub, with comments to guide.
-* Django -- website backend
+* Python via Django -- website backend
 * Python scripts for Riot API Calls -- for data collecting
 * Bootstrap, JQuery, Font-awesome.css, Bootbox.js -- website front-end, code is organized by the tool
 * Postgresql (hosted on Heroku) -- database